saty4a/backend-for-github-repo-app/README.md

 To run application locally: Just download backend
 # Backend:
+  used NodeJS -
+    1. run with npm i
-  used NodeJS - run with node/nodemon server.js
+    2. run with node/nodemon server.js